nutanix/libvfio-user/docs/vfio-user.rst

 To distinguish from the base VFIO symbols, all vfio-user symbols are prefixed with ``vfio_user`` or ``VFIO_USER``.
-In this revision, all data is in the little-endian format, although this may be relaxed in future revisions in cases where the client and server are both big-endian.
+In this revision, all data is in the endianness of the host system, although this may be relaxed in future revisions in cases where the client and server run on different hosts with different endianness.

 Unless otherwise specified, all sizes should be presumed to be in bytes.